capiaas/potree-docs/docs/source/Contents/Webinterface.rst

 .. |picearth| image:: /images/earth_controls_1.png
    :width: 50

-|picearth| Earth control navigated as anchored to the pointcloud.
-Mouse left button pans the pointcloud, mouse wheel controls zoom,
+|picearth| **Earth Control**

-and right button orbits the pointcloud.
+Earth control navigated as anchored to the pointcloud.
+Mouse left button pans the pointcloud, mouse wheel controls zoom, and right button orbits the pointcloud.

 Pressing "Ctrl", key and holding the left mouse button changes the direction of the view.